MultitrackStudio Multitrack Recording Software

-MultitrackStudio features a touchscreen mode which makes the program easy to use with touchscreens.
-Touchscreen support has been designed to turn the computer in a recording and mixing device, while allowing some editing as well.
-You can interact with the knobs you see on the screen directly without having to find your mouse and move it to the right location first.
-In fact you're not even supposed to have a mouse or keyboard within reach.
+MultitrackStudio features a touchscreen mode that makes the program easy to use with tablets, convertible notebooks, and touchscreen monitors.
+You can interact with the knobs on the screen directly, without having to find and move the mouse first.

 Input Device selector